Home

 General Information on ADD-ADHD

-This is a topic most of us can relate to even if we’ve not been diagnosed as having ADD.
-This is more than just the occasional senior moment.
-Many people suffer from ADD.
-They also experience organizing difficulties because of it.
+This condition is more than just the occasional senior moment.
+Many people suffer from this condition, and they usually also experience problems with being organized because of it.

 This page is being provided to you to give you the benefit of some of the information I’ve gathered on the topic.
 It is intended as an overview of the topic and how it relates to organizing.

-There are tips on ADD and organizing below for those who need them.
-There are links to other sites (see information at the bottom of this page) where you can get more in-depth information if you need it.
+There are tips on ADD-ADHD and organizing below for those who need them.
+There are also links to other sites where you can get more in-depth information if you need it.

 DEFINITION